mark-hahn/ftn/README.md

 You can also directly access an arbitrary couch db url and show it in ftn.
 For example, if you want to see a document with an id of `id` in db `db` then you would use this url ...

     http://domain:5984/ftn/_design/ftn/_rewrite/?u=http://domain:5984/db/id

+## Try It Out

+I have a version of ftn running on iriscouch.
+There is the ftn db and a sample db of wikipedia entries.
+Try it [here](https://mark-hahn.iriscouch.com:6984/ftn/_design/ftn/idx.htm?u=https://mark-hahn.iriscouch.com:6984/wiki/455b0608d708244c51de1ef6ccc24e65).

+At the time of this writing ftn justs accesses the db and displays it in a json editor.
+There is no other functionality.

 ## FTN Technology